magmax/python-readchar/README.rst

 OS Support
 ----------

-Sadly, this library has only being probed on GNU/Linux.
+This library supports GNU/Linux and Windows.
 Please, if you can try it in another OS and find a bug, put an issue or send the pull-request.

 Thank you!